coil-kt/coil/docs/recipes.md

 # Recipes

 This page provides guidance on how to handle some common use cases with Coil.
-You might have to modify this code to fix your exact requirements, but it should hopefully give you a push in the right direction!
+You might have to modify this code to fit your exact requirements, but it should hopefully give you a push in the right direction!

 See a common use case that isn't covered?
 Feel free to submit a PR with a new section.